ivancanosa/fuzzyLogic/README.md

 ## TODO
 - Change the code so it is possible to compute in parallel multiple fuzzy inferences with the same rules set.
+- The functions that create membership functions over the range [0-1] have the limitation that all the functions have the same area.
+An improvment is to be able to tell the functions which membership functions should have more are than the others.
 - Serialization to/from std::string.
 - The logical expressions are represented as a tree where the memory allocation is in random places in the heap.
 An optimization would be to compact all of that on a single vector, so all logical expressions and logic rules are on the same cache line, making the inference faster without cache misses.